 This is the date that you closed on your Replacement Property, and will show that you satisfied the 180-day period requirement.

 *Line 7.
-Was the exchange of the property given up or received made with a related party, either directly or indirectly.
+Was the exchange of the property that was given up or that was received made with a related party, either directly or indirectly.
 If “Yes,” complete Part II.
 If “No,” got to Part III.